Persistent systems,

 Entry SOM — 50K users in 3 years

-Entry wedge: solo consultants managing multiple clients with recurring work-agents across 3+ tools.
+Entry wedge: solo consultants managing multiple clients with recurring tasks across 3+ tools.
 Clearest pain, shortest sales cycle, highest willingness to pay.
-Expansion path: founders, executives, teams, then all knowledge workers.
+Expansion: founders, executives, teams, then every knowledge worker who wants to supervise recurring work instead of rebuilding it in chat tools.

 Founder